chrislevn/chrislevn.github.io/_posts/2024-01-19-thought-process-project.md

 All of this, I made Makefile automation to make it easier for the next person to take over.

+> Tech stack in this case is neccessary but not the most important.
+Understanding the business needs, users flow, foundations of the tech stack, practices to find solutions are what kept me going.
+But if I have to do more to optimize, I will do this:

 ### Future development
 - Monitoring: Grafana and Prometheus
 - Server: EC2
 - Database: SQL
 - Upgrade Github Team to have merge check and staging environment.
 - Use FastAPI for better performance.
+- Maybe migrate to Rust/Go server for better performance? (question mark since this might mean refractoring the whole code base and the team might not have the experience with it.)

 ## Finish
 ![Source: TechnologyAdvice](image-5.png)